Your product is now available from Integrated DNA Technologies.

 Unsure of what products are available?
 Or, perhaps you’d like guidance on which products are compatible?
 If so, try our xGen NGS Solutions Builder Tool today.

 Find Archer now at IDT!

 All Archer information is now available on IDT’s website.
 You can view Archer assays alongside IDT’s xGen™ NGS portfolio to find the best next generation sequencing solution for your lab.

 Confidently detect more with Archer NGS assay solutions for your solid tumor, blood cancer, immune profiling, and genetic disease research.

 Frequently asked questions

 Our Scientific Applications Support team has assembled a list of frequently asked questions to help you find answers quickly.
 Filter using one or more categories to focus on specific topics, or use the search bar to perform a text search.

-Is the PAM sequence part of the sgRNA sequence construct?
+Is the PAM sequence part of the gRNA sequence construct?

-The PAM sequence is located on the non-complementary strand.
-In other words, it is on the strand of DNA that contains the same DNA sequence as the target sgRNA .
+The PAM sequence is located on the non-complementary strand of the target DNA.
+In other words, it is on the strand of DNA that contains the same DNA sequence as the sgRNA .
 The PAM sequence should not be included in the design of the sgRNA.